Address

 Visiting the ward

 There are indoor and outdoor areas within the grounds which can be accessed.
+If clinically appropriate, your loved-one can have leave from hospital.
+Please speak to a member of staff to plan leave further.

 Personal possessions

-All patients must supply their own toiletries.
+Your loved-one must supply their own toiletries.
 We have a limited emergency stock on the ward.

 Laundry